sushantgundla/opendatapune-birth_and_death_records/README.md

 ### 6. Future Forecasting

-We used the montly data from year 2010 to 2018 to predict the number of births in year 2019.<br/>
+We used the monthly data from the year 2010 to 2018 to predict the number of births in the year 2019.<br/>
-ARIMA model is used for future prediction which is state-of-art algorithm in Time-Series Forecasting.<br/>
+ARIMA model is used for future prediction which is a state-of-art algorithm in Time-Series Forecasting.<br/>

 **How to run**:
 - Open "**Forecasting.ipynb**" and run all the code cells
-- The results can be seen in file "**Future Birth Prediction.jpeg**" or "**2019_births_prediction.html**" saved in "plots" folder.
+- The results can be seen in the file "**Future Birth Prediction.jpeg**" or "**2019_births_prediction.html**" saved in "plots" folder.

 ## What does the study tell us

 ### 1. Important Insights
-   - Drastical drop in recorded Birth records was seen in year **2014**.
-Our insights shows strong corelation with implementation of the **Two-child policy** in Maharashtra, in year 2014.
+   - A drastic drop in recorded Birth records was seen in year **2014**.
+Our insights show a strong correlation with the implementation of the **Two-child policy** in Maharashtra, in the year 2014.
-   - In Maharashta, Pune has the second highest Road fatalities.
+   - In Maharashtra, Pune has the second highest Road fatalities.
 Our Analysis shows **Road accidents** cause **1.64%** of total deaths in Pune, compared to *0.18%* of that of deadly **swine-flu**.
    - **October** shows **Highest Average Total Births** of *2643* followed by **April** with *2508*.
-Data shows strong relation with the fact that,in Maharashtra, most of the **marriages* happen in month of *January* and *September*.
+Data shows strong relation with the fact that, in Maharashtra, most of the **marriages* happen in the month of *January* and *September*.
-   - Comparing the data found in "**Detected cases and deaths due to diseases**" dataset(available on PMC Open Data Store) and our datsets shows **dramatic differences in number of birth and death records**.
-The exact difference in number of recorded births and deaths from 2 datasets can be seen in file "**Recording_differences_between_datasets.csv**".
+   - Comparing the data found in "**Detected cases and deaths due to diseases**" dataset(available on PMC Open Data Store) and our datasets shows **dramatic differences in the number of birth and death records**.
+The exact difference in a number of recorded births and deaths from 2 datasets can be seen in file "**Recording_differences_between_datasets.csv**".
    - **Future Forecasting** predicts the *Number of Total Births* in year **2019** will be **48,824**

-### 2. Anamolies in data
+### 2. Anomalies in data

-   - Number of Birth records on **28 and 29 Apr, 2018** were **suspiciously low** than mean (average) daily births.
+   - The number of Birth records on **28 and 29 Apr 2018** were **suspiciously low** than mean (average) daily births.
-   - Number of Death records between **30 jun to 30 jul 2017** were **suspiciously low**.
+   - The number of Death records between **30 Jun to 30 Jul 2017** were **suspiciously low**.
 News shows no evidence of hospital shutdowns or strikes.
-   - Prior half of **Aug 2016** shows high number deaths indicating some kind of **epidemic**, but analysis of news from july and aug 2016 shows no evidence of epidemic in Pune city.
+   - Prior half of **Aug 2016** shows high number deaths indicating some kind of **epidemic**, but analysis of news from July and Aug 2016 shows no evidence of an epidemic in Pune city.
 The reason for such high death records is not yet clear.
    - **Oct 2013** recorded highest births of *5640* in any month in past decade.
-The data looks anamolous, but after comparing the data to the "Detected cases and deaths due to diseases" dataset, it was found that the recorded data was true.
+The data looks anomalous, but after comparing the data to the "Detected cases and deaths due to diseases" dataset, it was found that the recorded data was true.
-   - Number of Birth records in year **2010** were lowest indicating poor birth data recording that year.
+   - The number of Birth records in year **2010** were lowest indicating poor birth data recording that year.
    - Year **2016** recorded the highest number of deaths *31,374* in any year.
-Year 2016 is the only year that does not follow the normal trend in death records of *25k-30k*.
+The year 2016 is the only year that does not follow the normal trend in death records of *25k-30k*.

 ### 3. Insights from the data
    - **Highest #Birth records** of *298* was recorded on **10 Nov, 2011**, in past decade.